LachyStevens/keyboard-institute/README.md

 ---

 ### Joshua
+_"Over the past two weeks, I have been researching and testing the audio functions that have been provided by well known and commonly used website languages.
+While I had initially stated my goal to prototype a website with working audio and a slideshow, the former took too much time debugging for work to begin on the latter.
+This also led into research on possible ways to host audio and video links on the website.
+Further progress notes on code work audio functions have been documented in the progress.md document in the github repo.
+All work has been committed to a [forked github repo](https://github.com/Joshua-Liow/keyboard-institute), which has also been pushed to the provided audit page.
+Any sites visited during research have been documented in a separate [Google drive document](https://drive.google.com/drive/folders/1vdxhKn5fEPqsoiDDeDTPdP3MXn4-Fm1b)."_

 ---

 ### Seng
 _"For the last few weeks I have been working on the design of the website.
 I used Microsoft PowerPoint to prototype by creating slideshows that not only look like a website but also can somewhat simulate user interaction.
-These prototypes showed my design of the virtual tour and the website in general.
+These prototypes showed my design of the virtual tour and the website in general._

-The latest version can be found [here](https://goo.gl/cdMZSw)."_
+_The latest version can be found [here](https://goo.gl/cdMZSw)."_

 ---